mindplay-dk/unbox/UPGRADING.md

 #### `Resolver` vs `Container`

-The public interface of `Container` now strictly complies with PSR-11.
+The public interface of `Container` now strictly implements `ContainerInterface` of PSR-11, and nothing more.

 The public interface of the `Resolver` class in version 3.0 is identical to the `Container` class in version 2.0.